Thorgal: Fictional character biography

 Soon after this event Leif Haraldson dies and Gandalf the Mad is chosen as his successor.
 Gandalf repeatedly tries to get rid of Thorgal, because -– as he constantly reminds everyone – Thorgal is an outsider and not of Viking blood.
 In reality, Gandalf feels threatened because Thorgal is Leif's heir.
 In the meantime, Thorgal's relationship with Aaricia, Gandalf's daughter, develops and strengthens.
 While her wishes do not have much influence on her father, she is able to save Thorgal from certain death (by her father's hand) through her determination and ingenuity.

 The first album of the series starts some years later, when Thorgal is already an adult, and Gandalf devises a plan to kill him after realizing how deep the love his daughter has for Thorgal really is.

-Collected editions
+Collected French language editions

 The albums consist of several story arcs and many stand-alone stories.